hytechclub/web-103/Objects/README.md

 Note that it is more important for students to be able to _use_ objects than fully understand them at this point.
 If they can memorize the basic structure and syntax, that should be sufficient.

-## Warm-Up: TODO
+## Warm-Up: Character Builder
 Have the students complete the warm-up activity by following [the instructions](WarmUp.md).
+They will be able to build a character by assigning some basic traits.
+This leads into the lecture by showing students how traits of a character are like properties of an object.
+After all students have added characters, they can go around the room and introduce them if there is time.

 ## Lecture: Objects
 The [presentation](Objects.pptx) introduces the concept of objects, explains their importance, and shows the JavaScript syntax.
 It also touches on JSON data.